Getaway Blog

 2. Other specialist hotel gift cards

 A small handful of other providers sell what looks, on paper, like a similar product — a prepaid card redeemable across a curated hotel inventory.
 Coverage usually sits in the hundreds of thousands rather than the millions.
 Validity windows can be shorter.
-Personalisation depth varies.
+Personalization depth varies.
 If brand familiarity matters more to you than breadth, one of these may suit.
 If breadth, longer validity, and multi-booking flexibility matter more, they will not.

-The test is the same in every case: count the properties, read the fee schedule, check the expiry window, and look at what arrives in the recipient's inbox.
+The test is the same in every case: count the properties, read the fee schedule, check the expiration window, and look at what arrives in the recipient's inbox.
 A specialist hotel gift card that fails any of those is a hotels.com coupon by another name.

 3. Branded chain gift cards

 Cards from major hotel chains work beautifully — at exactly one chain.
 Think of a brand-locked card as a very expensive loyalty test.
 If the recipient passes by genuinely wanting that chain, you both win.
 If they don't, you've bought them a voucher they'll resent for the full validity window.
-Useful for the frequent business traveller openly devoted to one programme.
+Useful for the frequent business traveler openly devoted to one program.
 Risky for anyone who prefers boutique stays, apartments, or simply picks hotels case by case.

 4. Home-and-apartment gift cards

 Worth naming because some recipients genuinely prefer apartments and homes over hotels.
 A short-stay rental gift card is the right call there.
 It is also useless for hotels.
-If you don't know which the recipient prefers, a card with broad hotel inventory is the safer pick — you can always lean toward the homes-and-apartments end of the catalogue inside a wider-coverage hotel gift card that supports both.
+If you don't know which the recipient prefers, a card with broad hotel inventory is the safer pick — you can always lean toward the homes-and-apartments end of the catalog inside a wider-coverage hotel gift card that supports both.

 5. Open-loop travel-branded prepaid cards